tom-odonovan/By-The-Sea-Landscaping/README.md

 - **Responsive Design:** The website is designed to provide an optimal viewing experience across various devices, including desktops, tablets, and mobile phones.

-- **Modular Sections and Components:** The website is organized into several sections, including a hero section, about section, services section, blog section, and more.
+- **Modular Sections and Components:** The website is organized into several sections, including a hero section, about section, services section, projects section, and more.
 Each section is implemented as a reusable component to maintain code modularity.

 - **Contact Form:** A contact form is provided to allow visitors to get in touch with the landscaping business directly.
 The form includes fields for name, email, subject, and message, enhancing communication with potential clients.